-Node.js, Yarn, Gulp and Hugo used to build this site, Maven used just to boostrap Node.js and Yarn tools and launch Gulp tasks.
+Node.js, Yarn, Gulp and Hugo are used to build this site, Maven used just to bootstrap Node.js and Yarn tools and launch Gulp tasks.
 Hugo binaries managed by hugo-bin NPM module.

-There is two main parts of site src:
+There are two main parts of site src:

 src/main/assetsassets processed by Gulp tasks

 hugo.js- contains tasks that launch Hugo to process all content